mmubuso/30-Day-30-Applications-Challenge/readme.md

 # 30 Days 30 Applications Javascript Application

 ## Details
 In order to showcase my talent and sharpen my skills in javascript I started a 30 day 30 application challenges (only on monday - friday).
-The challenge is simple and straight forward.
-For 30 days create 30 applications.
+The first 20 days of the challenge I will create 20 applications and the last 10 days I will use to create videos explaing computer science algorithms and data structures.
 One day at a time.
 Consistency and time management are extremly important for accomplishing this challenge.

 ## Applications
 1. To do Applicaion